 Overall Store Appearance

 Target’s brighter lighting and more interesting color scheme just make it feel less dingy, and more “upper-class”.
 The wider aisles (on average) make the Target shopping experience more similar to the feeling of a department store, and less like a grocery store.
 Finally, in my fairly extensive personal research, Targets are neater and better stocked – at Walmart things often appear unorganized.

 Staff and Customers

-Staff at target are always accommodating, helpful, polite.
+Staff at target are always accommodating, helpful, and polite.
 They seem less busy (I’d be willing to bet there are more per store).
-It can’t really be debated that when it comes to only considering the lowest price that Wal-Mart can’t be beat; however, the gap in price is super small and putting up with the throngs of people and crowding at a Wal-Mart definitely isn’t worth it for me.
+It can’t really be debated that when it comes to only considering the lowest price, Walmart can’t be beaten.
+However, the gap in price is super small and putting up with the throngs of people and crowding at a Walmart definitely isn’t worth it for me.
 If you want to be squished by large crowds in cramped aisles then be my guest.

-The main reason that I think Target is superior (especially for us ladies) is that they have the widest range in merchandise.
+The main reason that I think Target is superior (especially for us ladies) is that they have the widest range of merchandise.
 Target carries the “affordable” options that can be found in any discount store, but they’ve also teamed up with designers such as Isaac Mizrahi, Neiman Marcus, Zac Posen, and Jason Wu to name a few.
-Also, Sonia Kashuk, a renowned make up artist created an entire brand of high-end make up that is sold exclusively at target.
+Also, Sonia Kashuk, a renowned makeup artist created an entire brand of high-end makeup that is sold exclusively at target.
 Target works hard to make relatively high-end merchandise accessible to people of all income levels.

-Are any Canucks out there mildly exited for Target to move in, or is Wal-Mart the be-all, and end-all of the game here in Canada now?
+Are any Canucks out there mildly excited for Target to move in, or is Walmart the be-all, and end-all of the game here in Canada now?